 After you click on the orange button “Begin Opt-Out” you are simply redirected to the opt-out page of these websites and proceed the removal process by yourself.
 Nevertheless, ReputationDefender focuses on the fact that it helps you and does it for free.
 In fact, it does nothing in this particular case.

-Meanwhile, Executive Privacy Plans, which start at $1,000, offer advanced protection and delete profiles from more than 50 people-search websites.
-However, when we asked for details about the 50 sites included, ReputationDefender again refused to offer any specifics.
+The Plans guarantee advanced protection and delete profiles from 61 people-search websites.
+However, when we asked for details about the 61 sites included, ReputationDefender again refused to offer any specifics.
 So in effect, you’re paying a hefty premium and just have to go on blind faith.
 Does that sound fair to you?

 Our team members strive to do their very best for you, and will remove all online records that threaten to compromise your personal life and privacy.
 ReputationDefender offers similar protection, but only for their Executive Privacy Plus and Executive Privacy Premium customers, which cost $5,000 and $10,000 annually.